Guy Sebastian: 2008–2010: Like It Like That

 In 2008 Sebastian was signed to release an album in the US, and in November he returned to America to work on it.
 He recorded songs with John Mayer's band, and John Mayer himself played guitar and sang backing vocals on three of the tracks.
 He moved to New York in early 2009 to prepare for the release of the US album which was a mix of Memphis soul covers and original songs.
 He performed showcases at the SXSW Music Festival in Austin Texas, and a residency at the Drom in New York.Nanton, Nick Texas and Australia Collide!!…???.
 D&N Dicks $ Nanton P.A.
 Archived from the original on 21 January 2012.
 His song "Like It Like That" was chosen as the theme song for the NBC network's summer promotional campaign.Guy Sebastian's hit song will be used for US TV promotion.
 The Daily Telegraph, 13 May 2009.
 Archived from the original on 21 January 2012.
 The US release was then delayed due to restructuring of Victor Records, but it was later reaffirmed the album would be released in 2010.
 "Like It Like That", the title track of Sebastian's fifth album, was released in Australia in August 2009 and reached number one.
-It was the highest selling Australian artist song in 2009, and achieved 4× platinum certification.ARIA Charts - Accreditations - 2014 Singles.
-Australian Recording Industry Association.
-Retrieved 14 March 2014 Like It Like That, an original soul album with all songs written or co-written by Sebastian, was released in October 2009.
+It was the highest selling Australian artist song in 2009, and achieved 5× platinum certification.
+Like It Like That, an original soul album with all songs written or co-written by Sebastian, was released in October 2009.
 It reached number six and was certified platinum.ARIA Charts – Accreditations – 2010 Albums.
 Australian Recording Industry Association.
 Retrieved 8 June 2010.